MC-PDFT Nuclear Gradients and L-PDFT Energies with Meta and Hybrid Meta On-Top Functionals for Ground- and Excited-State Geometry Optimization and Vertical Excitation Energies: Theory

 \section{Theory}

-Throughout this manuscript, lower-case roman letters $p,q,r,s,x,y$ indicate general spatial \glspl{mos}, $I$ and $J$ label \gls{casscf} eigenstates within the model space, $M$ and $N$ label \gls{casscf} eigenstates in the complement of the model space (outside the model space), and $\kappa$ is used for \gls{mo} rotations, $\xi$ for a general nuclear coordinate, and $P$ for rotations between different states.
+Throughout this manuscript, lower-case roman letters $p,q,r,s,x,y$ indicate general spatial \glspl{mo}, $I$ and $J$ label \gls{casscf} eigenstates within the model space, $M$ and $N$ label \gls{casscf} eigenstates in the complement of the model space (external to the model space), $\kappa$ is used for \gls{mo} rotations, $\xi$ for a general nuclear coordinate, and $P$ for rotations between different states.
 Boldfaced variables are tensors (vectors, matrices, etc.).
 Einstein summation notation is used throughout (repeated indices are summed implicitly).
 Translated and fully-translated \gls{ks-dft} exchange-correlation functionals have respectively a `t' or `ft' prepended to their name.